florish/florish/_posts/2017-03-02-a-sense-of-purpose.md

 At home, I wanted autonomy on how our home was organized.
 And I demanded respect from my kids by refusing them dinner until they did what I wanted.
 By doing this, however, I forgot to respect the autonomy my kids might want in when and how to clean up the room.

-So in both situations I wanted autonomy.
+In both situations I wanted autonomy.
 On sensing I could not have it, I tried to demand it by disrespecting someone else's autonomy.
 At work, this did not help me.
 At home, it did, but I felt bad.

 How to avoid this pattern of demand and disrespect?
 To truly receive respect for my own autonomy, I need to truly respect other people's autonomy.
 This means taking an effort to understand other people's needs, and to communicate my own needs and values as respectfully as I can.

-Simple as it sounds, this may very well take me a lifetime to master.
+So: autonomy and respect, simple as that.
+Only thing left is to master the art of _not_ demanding it :)